 H) NOTES should appear as FOOTNOTES and should be concise, kept to a minimum, and numbered consecutively throughout the paper.

 I) REFERENCES in the text should be formatted according to the Publication Manual of the American Psychological Association (APA) 7th edition.

 Supporting information: Supporting information, such as preregistration links, data instruments, data sets, etc. are preferably supplied upon first submission in anonymous form.

 Blinding: All articles published in DuJAL are subject to double-blind peer review.
 For this reason, all submissions and resubmissions should be anonymized and blinded.
 This includes removing meta-data from submitted documents that may make the authors identifiable (in Word, via File, Info, Inspect document).
+Also make sure that the files to be uploaded don't convey author information.
 Authors should substitute references to their own work by Author (XXXX), both in text and in the references list.
 In some cases, authors may also choose to refer to their own work in third person, as if referring to someone else’s work, or use a combination of both methods in one and the same manuscript.
 The use of third person referencing is particularly relevant for situations when reviewers would need access to the referenced study to properly evaluate the manuscript, for example because the study is a (partial) replication.
 The method and mix chosen should minimize chances of identification.
 References to locations and institutions that may reveal the authors (e.g. approval by an Ethical Committee) should also be anonymized (e.g. ‘the study was approved by the Ethical Committee at [institute]’)